TJRoh01/libes/.github/ISSUE_TEMPLATE/fix-algorithm.md

 ---
 name: Fix algorithm
 about: Suggest changing an algorithm implementation and/or dependency
-title: "[ADD] ALGORITHM NAME"
+title: "[FIX] ALGORITHM NAME"
-labels: add algorithm
+labels: fix algorithm
 assignees: ''

 ---